 English: where do you work?

 Roman Dialect: ‘ndo stai a lavora’?

 Sicilian: Unni travagghi?

-Travagghiari is the verb meaning to work and shares the same root with the Spanish (trabajar), the French (travailler), the Portuguese (traballar).
+- Travagghiari is the verb meaning to work and shares the same root with the Spanish (trabajar), the French (travailler), the Portuguese (trabalhar).

 Examples of other influences